Automatic Remediation of Inspector Findings in AWS

 We're taken to another screen showing us a list of documents.
 In this list, we're looking for the one that says AmazonInspector-ManagerAWSAgent.
 It might be a page or two in if we're using the pagination buttons above the list.

-Once we've selected that document, now we can scroll down a bit to the Targets section, and choose Specify a tag in the Specify targets by list of radio buttons.
+Once we've selected that document, now we can scroll down a bit to the Targets section, and choose Specify instance tags.

 Our tag key will be Environment, and the tag value will be Production.
 We saw these on the EC2 instance Tags tab.